 Do you have a frozen pipe in Austin?
 Are you concerned about what you should do if this happens?
 Frozen pipes pose a serious risk to your home and comfort, especially in the winter, when water is likely to freeze, causing your pipes to burst.In this short post, find out exactly what you should do to thaw a frozen pipe according to an Austin plumber, and discover where to get professional help when and if you need it.

 When water changes from a liquid to a solid, it expands by a small percent.
 The difference is small, but the effect it can have on the pipe can be catastrophic.
 By compressing the remaining water that’s already in the pipe, a pipe with some degree of ice-buildup can easily exert over 2,000 pounds per square inch of pressure on the pipe.
 That’s enough pressure to burst even the strongest of pipes, causing a leak that could flood your house along with it.

 Need a hand repairing your frozen pipes?
 No problem!
-You can count on Stan’s plumbers in Austin to winterize and repair your pipes, pumps and faucets for you.
-Our master Austin plumbers know a thing or two about repairing pipes in Austin, and have literally seen it all when it comes to addressing plumbing issues, big and small.
+We're happy to provide emergency plumbing services for homeowners in Austin, so that you can repair your pipes, pumps, and faucets as fast as possible.
+Our master plumbers know a thing or two about repairing pipes, and have literally seen it all when it comes to addressing plumbing issues, big and small.

 Contact us today to learn more about our affordable Austin plumbing services or to schedule your emergency plumbing service in Austin!